Russia fights alleged incursion from Ukraine for 2nd day, reports more drone attacks

 The Russian Volunteer Corps describes itself as “a volunteer formation fighting on Ukraine’s side.”
 Little is known about the group, and it is not clear if it has any ties with the Ukrainian military.
 The same is true for the “Freedom of Russia” Legion.

-The Belgorod region in southwest Russia, just like its neighboring Bryansk region and several others, has witnessed sporadic spillover from the 15-month war, with its border towns and villages regularly coming under shelling and drone attacks.
+The Belgorod region in southwest Russia, just like its neighboring Bryansk region and several others, has witnessed sporadic spillover from the war, with its border towns and villages regularly coming under shelling and drone attacks.

+Elsewhere, Ukrainian forces have made minor progress against Russian forces on the edge of Bakhmut, the eastern Ukrainian city that Moscow claims to have captured, according to Ukrainian Deputy Defense Minister Hanna Maliar.

+She said Tuesday that Ukrainian troops still control the southwestern outskirts of the city and that fighting continues in the suburbs, on Russia’s flanks.

 Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine